mattwaite/programming-skits/README.md

 Git Add -- hands the document to the student.
 Git commit

+(David Eads and Jue Yang)

 ###Act out Request/Response cycle###

 Make people put post it notes on their forehead identifying themselves as The User, the Browser, the Website and the Resource Requested and act out the user asking the browser to go to a website and get a resource and return it.
 That's a GET request.

 You can do it also with a post request: Browser hands Website a Payload -- posting something to the website -- where the Resource will interpret the User being logged in, and create a thing (a calendar request, for example), which goes back to the website, to the Browser to the User.

--- Dave Stanton, Joe Germuska
+(Dave Stanton, Joe Germuska, Cathy Deng, Jacob Sanders)

 ###HTML/CSS/JavaScript Interactions###